Medical Debt Collection Changed in 2026: CFPB Rule Dead, But 3 States Just Banned Medical Credit Reporting — What You Need to Know

 *This article is for informational purposes only and does not constitute legal advice.
 Consult a qualified attorney or accredited credit counselor for personal legal matters.*

-In January 2025, the CFPB finalized a rule that would have prohibited medical debt from appearing on consumer credit reports.
-The agency estimated the rule would have removed roughly $49 billion in medical debt from the credit files of an estimated 15 million Americans, boosting average credit scores by approximately 20 points.
+In January 2025, the Consumer Financial Protection Bureau finalized a sweeping rule that would have removed all medical debt from American credit reports.
+The CFPB estimated the rule would affect approximately 15 million consumers, eliminate roughly $49 billion in medical debt from credit files, and raise average credit scores by about 20 points — potentially enabling 22,000 additional mortgage approvals annually.

 Related Quizzes